blkFinch/blkfinch.github.io/_notes/Public/Four Powers of the Sphinx.md

 I also often hear magicians suggesting that incantations and barbarous names work almost by nature of their "vibration" and need not be understood. *To Know* , being a fundamental power of the magican implies otherwise, and Crowley directly states in [[Liber Samekh DCCC]] that all the incantations must not only be understood but deeply internalized.

-- In [[Swami Vivekananda, Raja Yoga 1]] , it is thought that having knowledge over an element allows the yogi to control it
+- In [[Swami Vivekananda, Raja Yoga]] , it is thought that having knowledge over an element allows the yogi to control it
 - in [[Rosicrucianism]] it is suggested that deep meditation on an object will give you knowledge of the object

 ## To Will